 Holy Week is the time of year we experience in a deeper way many of the events we remember each time we pray the Holy Rosary.
 The Sorrowful Mysteries take us through Jesus’ Passion, from the emotional torments in the Garden of Gethsemane to the physical torments culminating at Calvary.

-After we pass through the sorrows and sacrifices of Lent and Holy Week, Easter breaks forth as a great time of joy and celebration.
+Then, after we pass through the sorrows and sacrifices of Lent and Holy Week, Easter breaks forth as a great time of joy and celebration.
 It is the “Solemnity of solemnities” celebrated by the Church.
 This is the day our hope was made complete, the day Jesus conquered sin and death on our behalf in order to reconcile us back to God.

-For Catholics, Easter isn’t just a single day of celebration—it’s an entire season where we celebrate our new life in Christ.
-The Easter season, or Easter-tide, begins with Resurrection Sunday and ends fifty days later on Pentecost Sunday.
-During this fifty days of Easter we relive the joyous events we remember as we pray the Glorious Mysteries of the Holy Rosary—The Resurrection, Ascension, and the coming of the Holy Spirit on Mary and the Apostles.
+The feast proper is celebrated for the full octave (Easter Sunday through Easter Saturday).
+Then we enter Eastertide, the longer Easter season which ends on Pentecost Sunday.
+During this fifty days of Easter we relive the joyous events of the Glorious Mysteries of the Holy Rosary—the Resurrection, Ascension, and the coming of the Holy Spirit on Mary and the Apostles at Pentecost.

-There are many ways you can make Easter-tide a very special time of year for you and your family.
+There are many ways you can make Eastertide a very special time of year for you and your family.
 Here are three easy ways to make the most of the Easter season this year.

 You can also decorate your home by draping white sashes on all your crosses and crucifixes, reminding your family that the joy of this season goes beyond Easter Sunday.

 The fifty days between Easter Sunday and Pentecost Sunday is a great time to pray for the Holy Spirit to pour into your own life just as it did on Mary and the Apostles.
 The beautiful, simple prayers of the novena to the Holy Spirit are a great way to foster a devotion specifically to the Holy Spirit this Easter season.